core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Within a single RD, different security policies can apply.

 One example of this are multi-tenant deployments separated by the sector (d) parameter.
-Some sectors might apply limitations on the enpoint names available, while others use a random identifier approach to endpoint names and place limits on the entered links based on their attributes instead.
+Some sectors might apply limitations on the endpoint names available, while others use a random identifier approach to endpoint names and place limits on the entered links based on their attributes instead.

 Care must be taken in such setups to determine the applicable access control measures to each operation.